Guide to Transferring ISAs

 An Individual Savings Account, or ISA, allows you to save money without being taxed on the interest earned.

 The Annual ISA Allowance is the limit established by the government for tax-free savings on ISAs.
 Each tax year you can save up to £20,000 across multiple accounts with different providers.
 You can also transfer funds from other ISAs beyond this limit.
+If you transfer savings from previous tax years, this will not affect your current year’s ISA allowance.
+If the transfer includes money you paid in during the current tax year, that amount will still count towards your ISA allowance.

 For more information, visit our Cash ISA Allowance page.